tgbugs/protc/README.md

 of identifiers or terminologies to code objects.
 In the same vein the syntax of the language will place human readability before all else (follow Python here).

+Should functions that categorize things take the categories or classes as inputs?
+I think they should, they need to be defined externally or better yet mapped to and information system.
+I guess those would count as Values.

 Can we support imperative constructs inside functions by only allowing variables to be accessed from within their defined namespace/scope?
 No global variables and no accessing variables not defined within scope.
 Example: could use a for